OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ##### Troubleshooting.

 If something goes wrong (which it usually does), mismatches between the provisioning profile and code signing header are the most likely suspect.
-In that case it is helpful to read the [official documentation](https://developer.apple.com/library/contehttps://support.portswigger.net/customer/portal/articles/1841108-configuring-an-ios-device-to-work-with-burpnt/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingProfiles/MaintainingProfiles.html "Maintaining Provisioning Profiles") and gaining a deeper understanding of the code signing process.
+In that case it is helpful to read the [official documentation](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingProfiles/MaintainingProfiles.html "Maintaining Provisioning Profiles") and gaining a deeper understanding of the code signing process.
 I also found Apple's [entitlement troubleshooting page](https://developer.apple.com/library/content/technotes/tn2415/_index.html "Entitlements Troubleshooting ") to be a useful resource.

 ### Setting up Burp

-Setting up burp to proxy your traffic through is pretty straightforward.
+Setting up Burp to proxy your traffic through is pretty straightforward.
 It is assumed that you have both: iDevice and workstation connected to the same WiFi network where client to client traffic is permitted.
-If client-to-client traffic is not permitted, it is possible to use usbmuxd in order to connect to burp through USB.
+If client-to-client traffic is not permitted, it is possible to use usbmuxd in order to connect to Burp through USB.

-The first step is to configure proxy of your burp to listen on all interfaces (alternatively only on the WiFi interface).
+The first step is to configure proxy of your Burp to listen on all interfaces (alternatively only on the WiFi interface).
 Then we can configure our iDevice to use our proxy in advanced wifi settings.
-Portswigger provides good [tutorial on setting an iOS Device and Burp](https://support.portswigger.net/customer/portal/articles/1841108-configuring-an-ios-device-to-work-with-burp "Configuring an iOS Device to Work With Burp").
+Portswigger provides a good [tutorial on setting an iOS Device and Burp](https://support.portswigger.net/customer/portal/articles/1841108-configuring-an-ios-device-to-work-with-burp "Configuring an iOS Device to Work With Burp").

 ### Bypassing Certificate Pinning